bonnetteumutoni/carbontrack-technical-documentation/README.md

-Carbon Track
+Carbon Track 🌱

-Overview

-Carbon Track is a carbon emissions monitoring system for KTDA's 67 tea factories in Kenya, designed to ensure compliance with global regulations like the EU CBAM.
-It leverages IoT sensors, a Django REST API, and two web portals (Factory and HQ) to provide real-time CO₂ tracking, energy usage input, and compliance reporting.
-The system enables factory managers to input energy data and view emissions trends, while KTDA leadership monitors network-wide performance via leaderboards and reports.
+Carbon Track is a real-time carbon emissions monitoring system for KTDA's 67 tea factories in Kenya, built to ensure compliance with global regulations like the EU CBAM.
+It integrates IoT sensors, a Django REST API, and two web portals (Factory and HQ) to track CO₂ emissions, input energy data, and generate compliance reports.

+📋 Overview

+Carbon Track enables KTDA tea factories to monitor and manage carbon emissions in real-time, supporting compliance with environmental regulations and improving operational efficiency.
+The system consists of:

+IoT Sensors: Measure CO₂, temperature, and gas velocity in factory chimneys.

+Backend API: Django REST Framework for data processing and storage.

+Web Portals: Factory Portal for data input and trends; HQ Portal for network-wide insights and leaderboards.

-For detailed technical specifications, see Technical Documentation.
+For detailed technical specifications, see the Technical Documentation.

-Features
+✨ Features

-Real-Time CO₂ Monitoring: IoT sensors in factory chimneys measure CO₂ (ppm), temperature (°C), and gas velocity (m/s) for accurate emissions calculations.
+Real-Time CO₂ Monitoring: Tracks emissions (ppm) and converts to kg/s using IoT sensors.

-Energy Usage Input: Factory managers enter energy data (e.g., firewood, diesel) via a user-friendly web portal.
+Energy Usage Input: User-friendly portal for factory managers to log energy data (e.g., firewood, diesel).

-Factory Emissions Leaderboard: Centralized dashboard ranking factories by emissions performance.
+Emissions Leaderboard: Ranks factories by emissions performance.

-Historical Emission Visualization: Interactive charts for analyzing trends and compliance.
+Historical Visualization: Interactive charts for analyzing trends.

-Compliance Reporting: Automated reports for regulatory requirements.
+Compliance Reporting: Automated reports for EU CBAM and other regulations.

-Stakeholders
+👥 Stakeholders